aalmarhabi/personal-website/README.md

 # personal-website
 practicing HTML and css.
-Taking online course by
+Taking online course on Udemy.